Parallel transport on matrix manifolds and Exponential Action: Pseudo-Riemannian deformation metric

 However, the trace form metric may not be Riemannian.
-The family of metrics in \cref{theo:main} could be considered a deformation of the trace form using the Lie algebra $\fa$.
-For certain choices of the subgroup $\fa$ and parameters $\vbeta$, the metric becomes Riemannian.
-The condition for this could be analyzed by studying the eigenvalues of $\cI_{\vbeta}$ above, which could be written as
+Using \cref{theo:main} to deform the trace form using a Lie algebra $\fa$, for certain choices of the subgroup $\fa$ and parameters $\vbeta$, the metric becomes Riemannian.
+Let $\sfT$ be the transpose operator, $\sfT: A\mapsto A^{\sfT}$.
+Compared with the Frobenius form, the deformation metric becomes

+In the above, we identify an element in the range of $\rB$ with an element of $\fg$.